The Connection Between Oral Health and Sleep Apnoea

 April 12, 2025

 Sleep apnoea is a common yet serious sleep disorder affecting millions of Australians, significantly impacting their health and quality of life.
 Specifically, obstructive sleep apnoea (OSA) occurs when throat muscles intermittently relax and block the airway during sleep, causing breathing to repeatedly stop and start.
-Despite its prevalence, many individuals remain unaware they have it, highlighting the importance of understanding the connection between oral health and sleep apnoea for early detection and effective treatment.
+Despite its prevalence, many individuals remain unaware they have it, highlighting the importance of understanding the connection between oral health and sleep apnoea for early detection and treatment.

 Understanding Sleep Apnoea: Symptoms You Shouldn't Ignore